DanielP1742/Professional-Portfolio/README.md

 ## Final thoughts are reflections:
 This project was a great from scratch project to create.
 I'm proud that I learned a few things along the way.
 Adding Media Queries and Pseudo Classes was a great last touch.
 For future improvements I would love to spend more time with flex getting the page to display a bit differently on smaller sizes.
 But over all proud of the work considering I've only been coding for about 4 weeks.

+## Here is a link to the site:

+<a href="https://danielp1742.github.io/Professional-Portfolio/"> Professional Portfolio</a>

 ## Here are some images of the site:

 <img src="./assets/Images/Screen_Shot_1.png">